Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency: Acknowledgements

 \section{Acknowledgements}

-We thank Anshul Samar and Joel Hestness for their helpful comments and edits that improved our manuscript.
-We also thank Kevin Leong for assisting on the Cerebras CS-2 GPT-3 experiments and Dylan Finch for performance evaluation on CS-2.
+We thank Anshul Samar for his helpful comments and edits that improved our manuscript.
+We also thank Chen-Yu Kevin Leong for assisting with the Cerebras CS-2 GPT-3 experiments and Dylan Finch for performance evaluations on CS-2.
 Finally, we provide details on each author's contributions in Appendix~\ref{app:authorcontrib}.